krishenriksen/Image_Viewer-rg351p/README.md

 Use `image-viewer --help` to display program usage and control keys.

-Scroll images with up and down on the d-pad
+Scroll images with up and down on the d-pad and rotate with A button.

 ## Adding to emulationstation in ArkOS
 Add a new folder under /roms/ called images and place your images there.